 The survey data indicates that $58 billion yuan were generated by farmers’ incremental investments in their land in 2010 alone.
 It is useful to keep in mind that this comes from only a minority of farmers.
 The amount of untapped potential that could be unleashed by secure land rights for the countryside that are established and near universal is enormous.

-Japan, South Korea and Taiwan all sparked their economic miracles through rural development based in substantial part on broadly distributed secure land rights for farmers.
+Japan and South Korea sparked their economic miracles through rural development based in substantial part on broadly distributed secure land rights for farmers.

 This truly holds the key to decisively solving the rural-urban income gap and creating a prospering rural middle class of 700 million plus people, which will benefit both China and the rest of the world enormously.